Komi Republic: Transportation

 Railroad transportation is very well developed.
 The most important railroad line is Kotlas–Vorkuta–Salekhard, which is used to ship most goods in and out of the republic.
 The rivers Vychegda and Pechora are navigable.
 There are airports in Syktyvkar, Ukhta, and Vorkuta.

 In 1997, total railroad trackage was 1,708 km, automobile roads 4,677 km.

 Sports

 Stroitel plays again in the Russian Bandy Super League in the 2017–18 season, after several years in Russian Bandy Supreme League, the second highest division.
 In 2015 a bandy federation for the republic was founded.
 In 2016 the authorities presented a five-year plan to develop bandy in the republic.
-There is an application in place to host the 2021 Bandy World Championship.
+There was an application in place to host the 2021 Bandy World Championship, but it was postponed due to the COVID-19 pandemic and then cancelled after many participants pulled out after the 2022 invasion of Ukraine.